How Many Syringes Does a Non-Surgical Facelift Actually Take?

 When hollowness under the eyes contributes to a tired look.
 Typically 0.5–1 syringe per side.

-A Realistic Range for a Non-Surgical Facelift
+A Realistic Range

 The goal is the result, not the number.
 A well-placed 4-syringe plan can look more lifted and natural than a poorly planned 8-syringe plan.
 Mapping the face correctly matters more than the volume used.

-Does Adding Botox or PRP Change the Count?
+Does Botox or PRP Change the Count?

-Why You Should Not Try to Pre-Calculate Your Syringe Count
+Why You Should Not Pre-Calculate

-It is tempting to research this online and arrive at a consultation with a number in mind.
-The problem is that facial anatomy varies significantly — two clients who look similar in photos can have very different bone structure, fat compartment distribution, and skin laxity underneath.
+Two clients who look similar in photos can have very different bone structure, fat distribution, and skin laxity underneath.
 A number that sounds right for someone else may be too much or too little for your face.
+At your consultation, your face is assessed in person — in motion, from multiple angles — and your exact syringe count and quote are confirmed then, not before.

 READY TO GET YOUR EXACT PLAN?